ericscharff/oberon-compiler/README.md

 # Simple Oberon compiler

 This is a simple compiler for the Oberon-07 programming language.
 In its current state, it translates Oberon to C, so technically it is a transpiler.
-The eventual goal is for the compiler to emit code for some (probably virtual) machine.
+Addtionally, there is a second compiler that compiles Oberon to the instruction set of a simple RISC machine.
+A C based emulator for this virtual machine is able to compile itself, so the compiler is self hosting.
+Since the virtual machine is not particularly fast, the native binary is typically what is used.

 There are actually two compilers in this repository.
 The first is a bootstrapping compiler (in the `c_bootstrap` directory), which is written in C.